 Neither diagnosis of cases of Covid-19, caused by SARS-CoV-2, nor detection of environmental contamination by the virus are yet simple.
 Complicated techniques of molecular amplification, requiring serious infrastructure and biosafety procedures, limit people everywhere from knowing whether the virus is really in their environment or not.

-The 'Do-It-Together SARS CoV-2 Detective' project, thanks to the support of JOGL and its international team of collaborators, has developed a strategy similar to that used for the ‘GMO Detective’ method, in order to detect the virus causing Covid-19.
-Done not only without complicated equipment but with a simple +/- readout, the #CoronaDetective is very specific.
-Furthermore, controls to ensure sensitive detection, without false positives or negatives, are intrinsic to this solution.
-The final product, strips of tubes with dry reagents, could be readily supplied anywhere, without cold-chain dependence; and monitoring tests could be run by ordinary people, without any background in medicine or biology, just some ability to follow simple instructions and common sense.
+The 'Do-It-Together SARS CoV-2 Detective' project, thanks to the support of JOGL and its international team of collaborators, has developed a strategy inspired by techniques used for the ‘GMO Detective’ method, in order to detect the virus causing Covid-19, Corona Detective.
+Done not only without complicated equipment but with a simple +/- readout, these #CoronaDetective reactions are very specific.
+Furthermore, controls to ensure sensitive detection, without false positives or negatives, are intrinsic to the surveillance solution.
+The final product, strips of tubes (or 96 well plates) with dry reagents, could be readily supplied anywhere, without cold-chain dependence; and monitoring tests could be run by ordinary people, without any background in medicine or biology, just some ability to follow simple instructions and common sense.

 Human or clinical samples should only be run in settings with access to appropriate biosafety facilities, of course.
 This project is in full compliance with the OpenCovid-19 Initiative's Biosafety and Biosecurity Guidelines, and is fortunate to include appropriate labs for all levels of validation.